RobinTT69/e-z-screenshot-linux/README.md

 - -a, --api-key: Enter API key | Only required once unless you wish to update it
 - -d, --domain: Enter the domain to be used (check below for setup, if this does not apply to you dont incude this)
 - -s, --save-dir: Directory to save the screenshot
-- -f, --full-screen: Capture full screen instead of a selected area (does not work in x11 script)
+- -f, --full-screen: Capture full screen instead of a selected area (does not work in x11 script, workaround is to simply select the entire area in flameshot gui)
 - -v, --verbose: Enable verbose logging for debugging (does not work in x11 script)

 # Locating your API key